sophiaslavovv/SQL-Project-1-/README.md

 By displaying the number of runners who complete training programs, the company can assess the effectiveness of the programs they offer.
 A high completion rate may indicate that the training programs are well-designed and meeting the needs of the runners.

-#5 find the name of the training program and the number of runners who have completed it, sort the number of completions in descending order
+#5 Find the name of the training program and the number of runners who have completed it, sort the number of completions in descending order

 SELECT programName
 COUNT Runner_idRunners AS NumberOfCompletions